 Our last stop of our trip was in Goa.
-Right the first day, we stepped out of the airport I noticed flock of huge birds in the sky and they where everywhere else to be found as well, but in Goa I finally had the time to sneak by and take some shots not without fretting about leaving my big lens in Germany.
+Right the first day, when we arrived and stepped out of the airport I noticed flock of huge birds in the sky and they where everywhere else to be found as well but in Goa I finally had the time to sneak by and take some shots; not without fretting about leaving my big lens in Germany.
 Anyway here you can see two young black kites practicing some dogfight maneuvers.

 Our second day in Hampi we descided to shift back one gear and have a relaxing day by strolling around, visiting the places we missed the day before and stay longe in one spot.
 First animal of the day that we noticed was this hoopoe, passing us by couple of times at top of the virupaksha temple.
 Nice catch, isn’t it?

 Not to give you a false impression of the trip: the cities are hard to stand and I coulnd’t bear any longer than a couple of hours, before I got fed up with all the noise and dirt.
 Looks like some bear in downtown of Bangalore didn’t make it on time and put an end to its existance.

 You could find woodpeckers all over the world.
 There are about 200 known species and non the less, I was surprised to find it in the Indian jungle.
 The best part about it is that indian birds are not shy at all.
 So I could get quite close and som decent shots.
 Not that it uses its tail as tripod… a camera and we would probably be really good friends.